Javid Imamverdiyev

-Javid Imamverdiyev (Cavid İmamverdiyev; born 1 August 1990 in Shamkir) is an Azerbaijani footballer who currently plays Keşla as a midfielder.
-He is also a member of the Azerbaijan national football team and is considered to be one of the greatest Azerbaijani playmakers of all time.
+Javid Imamverdiyev (Cavid İmamverdiyev; born 1 August 1990) is an Azerbaijani footballer who plays for Shaki PFK as a midfielder.

 Career

 Imamverdiyev signed for Elazığspor on a one-year contract in September 2014.

 On 4 May 2017, Imamverdiyev signed a one-year contract with Sumgayit FK.

 On 12 July 2018, Imamverdiyev signed a three-year contract with Sabah FK.

 On 30 June 2020, Imamverdiyev signed a one-year contract with Keşla FK.

+In September 2025, Imamverdiyev joined Shaki PFK (Şəki PFK).